-What you're doing What it applies to How to report the data elements Step 1: For completed subjects Outcome identifier - national Finalise the old program enrolments Report a valid final value for a completed subject.
+What you're doing What it applies to How to report the data elements Step 1: Finalise the old program enrolments For completed subjects Outcome identifier - national Report a valid final value for a completed subject.
 For example '20 - competency achieved/pass' or '30 - competency not achieved/fail'.
 Activity end date Report the date the subject was completed.
-For Outcome identifier - national subjects still in progress Report value '40 - Withdrawn/discontinued' if you're going to re-enrol the student in the exact same subject for completion under the new program enrolment.
+For subjects still in progress Outcome identifier - national Report value '40 - Withdrawn/discontinued' if you're going to re-enrol the student in the exact same subject for completion under the new program enrolment.
 OR Report value '61 - Superseded subject' if the subject is superseded and you're going to re-enrol the student in the new (superseding) subject for completion under the new program enrolment.
 Hours attended Report the number of hours of supervised training and assessment you provided prior to the transition.
 You'll report the balance of the hours when you report the continuation of the subject under the new program enrolment.
 Activity end date Update to the date the subject is transitioned.
-For All fields subjects not yet started Stop reporting these subjects entirely.
+For subjects not yet started All fields Stop reporting these subjects entirely.
 You'll report them against the new program enrolment instead.
 You need to keep reporting completed and withdrawn subjects in your monthly uploads until the end of the collection year.
 If you don't, a reject code (20) will be triggered in SVTS and the funds previously paid to you will be reclaimed.

-What it applies to How to report the data elements For all Program Identifier - Report the 'program identifier' for the new program. new program enrolment Enrolment date Report the same 'enrolment date' you used for the old program.
+What you're doing What it applies to How to report the data elements Step 2: Start reporting the new program enrolment For all subjects under the new program enrolment Program Identifier Report the 'program identifier' for the new program.
+Enrolment date Report the same 'enrolment date' you used for the old program.
 This is one of three data elements that help us link your old and new program enrolments.
 Program commencement date Report the new 'program commencement date.
 This is typically one day after the date you've chosen as the transition date - but it can be later.
 Purchasing contract identifier Report the same 'purchasing contact identifier' you used for the old program - even if it's a different collection year.
 This is the second data element that helps us link the old and new program enrolments.
 Associated program identifier Report the 'program identifier' you used for the old program.
 This is the final data element that helps us link your old program enrolment to the new one.
 Program enrolment identifier Generate a new 'program enrolment identifier' that reflects the new 'program identifier' and 'program commencement date'.
 Restarting the withdrawn subjects Subject identifier For subjects you are now going to restart after reporting them withdrawn or superseded (outcome identifier 40 or 61) from the old program enrolment: report the same (old) subject identifier if the subject: is not superseded, or is superseded, but you are not transitioning to the new subject at this time. report the new subject identifier if you are transitioning to a superseding subject.
-Outcome identifier - national Report value '70 - continuing enrolment'. applies to For all subjects under the new program enrolment
+Outcome identifier - national Report value '70 - continuing enrolment'.